hacknightlbc/hacknightlbc.github.io/_posts/2017-11-26-git-crashcorse-night-2.markdown

 ---
-title: Git Crashcose - Night Two
+title: Git Crashcorse - Night Two
 layout: post
 ---
 After setting up [Git on your local machine](/2017/11/21/git-crashcorse.html) we will start some simple lessions.